Yuta Watanabe

 Before moving to the collegiate level, Watanabe attended Jinsei Gakuen High School in Zentsūji, Kagawa.
 He later transferred to St. Thomas More Preparatory School in Oakdale, Connecticut in 2013.
 Watanabe rose to fame in his high school program, and was one of their most valuable players in the National Prep School Invitational as a senior in 2014.
-In college, he became the fourth Japanese-born Division I basketball player of all-time.
+In college, he became the fourth-ever Japanese-born Division I basketball player.